ploenvora/Artficial-Life-Robots/README.md

-# Assignment 7
+# Assignment 8

-Expand the design space ("morphospace") of your random creature generator from asgmt 6 by allowing the chain to branch in 3D.
-Links with and without sensors should be colored green and blue, respectively.
+Use the parallel hill climber to design morphology and behavior for locomotion.

 ## How bodies and brains are generated